 10. Other: Specify

-Specify what extra listed items you will provide:
+Specify what extra listed items you will provide: If cold water or weather is expected, expected safety and medical personnel will be added.
+We will have increased thermal treatment gear, warm beverages and warming tents.

-Comment on how you will be prepared to care for multiple medical issues:
+Comment on how you will be prepared to care for multiple medical issues: There will be multiple emergency personnel onsite.
+There are multiple emt’s are pm’s at the fire station .5 miles from the race site.

-If the water temperature is below 72° F, will you be prepared to deal with cold water medical issues:
+If the water temperature is below 72° F, will you be prepared to deal with cold water medical issues: If there is a forecast of cold water or cold weather we will implement the plan for cold water swims.
+Including increased trained safety personnel, increased medical personnel, increase volunteers.
+Warm beverages, blankets, clothing, warming tents will be added if needed.
+If needed the races will be shortened or cancelled.

 Thermal Plan for Warm Water Swims